Training Troubles: Unraveling the Secrets to Successfully Handling Your Dog’s Teenage Phase

 During the teenage phase, dogs may exhibit various behavior issues that can be frustrating for owners.
 One common issue is selective hearing, where your dog suddenly seems to ignore your commands.
 This can be due to their increased independence and distraction by their surroundings.
 Using high-value treats and practicing commands in a controlled environment can help improve their responsiveness.

-Another behavior issue is mouthing and chewing.
-Dogs explore the world through their mouths, and during the teenage phase, they may exhibit a heightened desire to chew on objects, , or even your hands.
+Another behavior issue is mouthing and .
+Dogs explore the world through their mouths, and during the teenage phase, they may exhibit a heightened desire to chew on objects, furniture, or even your hands.
 Providing appropriate chew toys and redirecting their attention when they exhibit this behavior can help discourage destructive chewing.

 How to establish boundaries and reinforce discipline